 - accounts payable notifies internal buyer via physical contact

-Upon approval from one of these methods, accounts payable then determines when to pay, and how much (i.e. if this is a partial or full payment).
+Upon approval from one of these methods, accounts payable then determines when to pay and how much (i.e., if this is a partial or full payment).
 The payment instruction is then set for approval.
+AP automation systems offer a choice of global payment methods.

 Payment Approval Process